gubnik/targ/README.md

 ## Multiple values

-For definitions which expect more than one value, the return type is a wrapper around std::array, guaranteed to be:
+For definitions which expect more than one value, the return type is a wrapper around std::array guaranteed to be:
-1. Convertible to bool: when converted, return `true` if there is any value to be extracted, `false` otherwise
+1. Convertible to bool; when converted, return `true` if there is any value to be extracted, `false` otherwise
-2. Iteratable via an input iterator
+2. Iteratable via an input iterator; iterating performs move of the initial elements on dereference

+Polymorphic multivalued options are not supported and will not ever be supported, use custom handlers to provide this kind of behaviour.

+# Plans for future
+- Support lazy semantics for parsing arguments (arguments are matched but are not parsed until requested)
+- Support easy handling of composite one-char flags (`-f -n` is equivalent to `-fn`)
+- Support for repetition policies; current behaviour is to use the latest value
+- Support for bootstrapped `help` option